 11 Things You Might Not Know About Lord of the Flies

 A fixture of English class syllabi, William Golding’s 1954 novel Lord of the Flies keeps winning over new generations of readers.
-And if you've been hearing a lot about it in the news this week, that's because the Hollywood powers-that-be have decided to give it an all-female big-screen reboot—a decision that hasn't sat well with some fans of the book.
-So here are a few precious gems we dug up to celebrate the dystopian island.
+Here are a few precious gems we dug up to celebrate the dystopian island.

 Since it was Golding’s first book, Lord of the Flies was met with little interest from the multitudes of publishing companies to whom he sent his manuscript.
 Golding’s daughter Judy Carver remembered her cash-strapped father struggling with many rejection letters.
 “My earliest memory is not of the book itself but of a lot of parcels coming back and being sent off again very quickly,” she told The Guardian.
 “He must have been grief-stricken every time it returned.
 Even paying for the postage was a commitment.”